 Nana Kirk Travel Student Scholarship

-This year, the Nana Kirk Scholarship program (formerly known as the Student Travel Award program) offers a limited number of scholarships to help offset the cost of student travel to EDRA51.
+This year, the Nana Kirk Travel Student Scholarship program (formerly known as the Student Travel Award program) offers a limited number of scholarships to help offset the cost of student travel to EDRA51.

-The scholarship has renamed to remember the late Nana Kirk, EDRA member, Board of Directors and 2012 EDRA Service Award Recipient who embodied the passion and commitment that many EDRA student members have for our social justice, diversity, and equality.
+in 2018, the EDRA board renamed the scholarship in memory of the late Nana Kirk, EDRA member, Board of Directors and 2012 EDRA Service Award Recipient, who embodied the passion and commitment that many EDRA student members have for our social justice, diversity, and equality.
 You can learn more about Nana and her work here.

 First and Second Prizes